hyperter96/gitlab-operator/doc/adr/0008-operator-scoped-to-namespace.md

 ## Decision

-Ultimately we want the Operator to be able to resolve GitLab CRs globally, regardless of namespace.
-Users should easily be able to toggle between global and namespaced behavior.
+Ultimately we want the Operator to be able to resolve GitLab CRs cluster-wide, in any namespace.
+Users should easily be able to toggle between cluster-scoped and namespace-scoped behavior.

-The Operator supports cluster-scope, but will be scoped to resolve only GitLab CRs deployed to the same the Operator's namespace by default.
+The Operator's current RBAC permissions make it cluster-scoped (via a ClusterRole), but it is configured to only resolve GitLab CRs that are in the same namespace as the Operator itself using the `WATCH_NAMESPACE` variable.

 Cluster-scope can be configured by disabling the WATCH_NAMESPACE patch that we provide.
 This is currently experimental.